lets-program-together/nyc-otters-2017-phase3/week-8/monday.md

 Recommendations:

 - Build the app as a monolith using react-rails to avoid the need for CORS
-- If you are going to use Devise for authentication, skip building views in React
+- If you are going to use Devise for authetication, skip building views in React

 ---